Installation#

 1. Check the System requirements.

-2. Create virtualenv (this is optional, but recommended).
+2. Create virtual environment (this is optional, but recommended).

 3. Clone the repository.